BA (Hons)

 What you'll study

-In Art History, you will develop an independent critical involvement with works of art and visual culture.
-Our first-year modules enable you to examine changing conceptions of art and the artist, historically and also in terms of context, ideas, and kinds of practice.
+You will develop an independent critical involvement with works of art and visual culture.
+The first-year modules enable you to examine changing conceptions of art and the artist, historically and also in terms of context, ideas, and kinds of practice.

-Each of our first-year modules is taught by a team of four or five different teachers from the permanent faculty.
+Each of our first-year modules is taught by a team of tutors from the permanent faculty.
 In this way, first-year students soon get to know many of the Department’s core academic staff.
 You will therefore begin your second year with both rich insights from and a comprehensive overview of Department life as a whole.

-All students take a compulsory compulsory Art History module:
+All students take a compulsory art history module:

 Module title Credits